simiii13/bsd24_bauernhofer_simone/exercise3.md

 The aim of the exercise was then to save all messages in a file with at least the log level Debug.
 I tried a few steps, but was unable to implement them as desired.
 I paid attention to the correct storage location & the name of the configuration file.

-Afterwards I included a template & referenced this in my ReadMe.md.
+Afterwards I included a template & referenced this in my README.
 The content of the log file was recorded using a screenshot.
-Then, I linked the exercise3.md in my ReadMe,  created a new version & carried out the required pull request.
+Then, I linked the exercise3-file in my ReadMe,  created a new version & carried out the required pull request.

 ### Finally ...
 I checked my repository on Github, provided it worked with the commands in the terminal.
 At the very end, I uploaded the link to my repository for evaluation.